All about backups: are you in danger?

-While you want your site to never experience any major issues, some situations may arise where the use of a backup copy will be a necessity.
+Although you want your website to never experience serious problems, there may be some times where the use of a backup copy will be required.
 A backup, simply consists of a duplicate of the site at a given time, in case a problem occurs with the site.
-So, this copy could be used to return the site to the state it was in before the problem.
+Thus, this copy can be used to return the site to the state it was in before the problem.

 Why would I need a backup?